HorizonShadow/phpepl/README.md

 ```
 php -S localhost:<port>
 ```
 Then point your browser to `http://localhost:<port>`.
 (Replacing port with whatever port you want to use).
 Or add `phpepl.local` to your `hosts` file (located in `/etc/`) and add the `phpepl.conf` nginx configuration to your nginx configuration folder, and restart nginx.
 Then access the app at `http://phpepl.local`.
+Remember to replace the root path in the conf file with the place wherever you place the app.

 Happy PHPing ;-)